bahrus/be-assembling/README.md

 Using templates via slots, allow consumers of the web component to override the default templates provided above.

-Now given this flat list of templates (some default, some user overrides), use this component to weave the templates together in order to achieve the true markup.
+Now given this flat list of templates (some default, some user overrides), use this the be-assembling decorator to weave the templates together in order to achieve the true markup .

 ## Example

-Consider this example of markup, that takes a JSON array, and slices the columns into a tree like structure, which then links in with a flat grid display.
+Consider this example of markup, that takes a JSON array, and slices the columns into a tree like structure, which then links in with a flat grid display (think windows explorer for a nice analogy of the UI).

 The markup for this web component could start out looking something like the following: